tejasdurge55/kubernetes_git_auto_fetch_project/README.md

 Apply the configuration files to your Kubernetes cluster using `kubectl apply -f project.yaml`

 ## Accessing the Web App on Docker Kubernetes
-Once deployed, you can access the blog web app by using port-forward command:
+Once deployed, you can access the blog web app by using the port-forward command:
 ```
 kubectl port-forward service/blog-service 8099:80
 ```